eosnetworkfoundation/docs/docs/04_protocol/02_transactions_protocol.md

 ### 3.4.2.
 Permission Check

-Since the sequence of actions contained in the transaction must be executed atomically as a whole, the EOSIO software first checks that the actors specified in each action have the minimum permission required to execute it.
+Since the sequence of actions contained in the transaction must be executed atomically as a whole, the Antelope software first checks that the actors specified in each action have the minimum permission required to execute it.
 To that end, the software checks the following for each action:

 *   The named permission of each actor specified in each action instance.
 *   The named permission of the corresponding `actor:contract::action` pair specified in the smart contract.